salesforce/lobster-pot/README.md

 ## Purpose

-The purpose of this software is to scan all code pushed into one or more Github Organisations, to search for secrets, and report any findings into a Slack channel.
+The purpose of this software is to be a framework for scanning all code pushed into one or more Github Organisations and report any findings into a Slack channel.
+The common application is to search for secrets.

 ## Demo